 You may either vote "FOR" or "WITHHOLD" authority to vote for each nominee for the board of directors.
-You may vote "FOR", "AGAINST" or "ABSTAIN" on any other proposals, except for Proposal 4, for which you may vote for the option of one year, two years or three years, or to abstain.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on any other proposals.

 If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one of more matters, your shares will be counted as present at the meeting for the purpose of determining a quorum.
 Your shares also will be counted as present at the meeting for the purpose of calculating the vote on the particular matter with respect to which you abstained from voting or withheld authority to vote.